Supporting an employee struggling with their mental health: six simple steps

 5. Consider obtaining expert advice

 If problems persist, it is strongly advisable, if the employee will consent, to refer the employee formally to an occupational health specialist.
-A medical professional will be able to assess the employee’s condition and provide you with informed practical advice, as well as considering the essential elements of the legal test for disability, including impact on the employee’s day to day activities, the effect of any medication they are taking, the likelihood that the condition will recur and their abilities and limitations – both in the long and short term; essential knowledge to enable you do the best for your employees and act within the law.
+A medical professional will be able to assess the employee's condition and provide you with informed practical advice, as well as considering the essential elements of the legal test for disability, including impact on the employee's day to day activities, the effect of any medication they are taking, the likelihood that the condition will recur and their abilities and limitations – both in the long and short term; essential knowledge to enable you to do the best for your employees and act within the law.

 6. Keep talking

 Finally, be sure to follow up your discussion, either with scheduled one-to-one chats or the occasional friendly enquiry about how the employee is doing.
 The supportive atmosphere this creates will be much appreciated and is sure to benefit the employee's recovery.
 Consider keeping brief diary notes of your discussions with the employee and the efforts you have made to support them.
 Cynical though it may seem, establishing a collaborative paper-trail will pay dividends in the event that you find yourself in an employment tribunal situation.

 Even if you are not currently faced with a situation of this magnitude, why not seize the opportunity to proactively let employees know that you are concerned about their wellbeing and start a discussion about fostering good mental health in the workplace.
 Start by reminding employees of any support, training or employee benefits you already currently offer.
 Evidence also suggests that exercise and a balanced diet can help treat mild to moderate depression, so encourage employees to take a break and eat lunch away from their desks.

 The smallest steps, taken with thought and care, can make a huge difference and help staff remain and thrive in work.